Rent safe and private dog parks hosted by locals

 Keep training fun!

 Above all, the greatest joy is simply sharing life with your best friend.
 There’s nothing wrong with enjoying the thrill of a competitive dog show!
-But first and foremost, remember to just enjoy your dog — independent of championships.
+But first and foremost, remember to enjoy your dog—independent of championships.

 Trainer that reviewed this article